AmineDiro/daskqueue/README.md

 -------
 - [x] Consumer should run arbitrary funcs (ala celery)
 - [x] Use Worker's thread pool for long running tasks ( probe finished to get results)
+- [x] Wrap consummers in a Consummers class
+- [x] Implement a Distributed Join to know when to stop cluster
+- [x] Implement a `concurrency_limit` as the maximum number of active, concurrent jobs each worker process will pick up from its queue at once.
+- [x] Implement the various Queue Exceptions
-- [ ] CI/CD
+- [ ] CI/CD : Push to PyPI on release
 - [ ] Implement reliability : tasks retries, acks mechanisms ... ?
-- [ ] Implement a Distributed Join to know when to stop cluster
+- [ ] Notify dask dahboard ??
-- [ ] Implement a `concurrency_limit` as the maximum number of active, concurrent jobs each worker process will pick up from its queue at once.
-- [ ] Run the tasks in any WorkerPluging executor specified
+- [ ] Run tasks on custom Worker's executors
-- [ ] Implement the various Queue Exceptions
+- [ ] Tests
-- [ ] Wrap consummers in a Consummers class
+- [ ] Support async dask client
 - [ ] Bypass Queue mechanism by using zeroMQ ?
-- [ ] Tests

 Contributing
 --------------